Aratramba/ps-bootstrap/readme.md

 ## Usage ##

-Edit the settings object at the top of the bootstrap.jsx.
+Edit the settings object at the top of the bootstrap.jsx to meet your own needs.
 Default setup creates a document of 1200x1200, with guides that center 978px horizontally and one vertical guide at 100px.
 Also a couple of layergroups are created, namely HEADER, BODY, FOOTER, and an extra layergroup + layer for the logo.

 ```javascript
 var height, margin, settings, width;